adjust/ios_sdk/doc/english/web_views.md

 adjustConfig.setAppSecret(secretId, info1, info2, info3, info4);
 ```

-### <a id="background-tracking">Background tracking
+### <a id="background-tracking"></a>Background tracking

-The default behaviour of the adjust SDK is to pause sending network requests while the app is in the background.
-You can change
-this behaviour in your `AdjustConfig` instance:
+The default behaviour of the Adjust SDK is to pause sending network requests while the app is in the background.
+You can change this behaviour in your `AdjustConfig` instance:

 ```js
 adjustConfig.setSendInBackground(true);